CLeopard99/twitter-bot/README.md

 - Uses the Reddit API (with [snoowrap](https://github.com/not-an-aardvark/snoowrap)) to grab the top posts of specified subreddits

 - Axios and Cheerio are used for web-scraping to write to a large JSON file to create unique daily tweets

+- Google Firebase real-time database stores the data scrapped, reads, and deletes to work while deployed with Heroku

 - The functions required to download images from urls, convert to base64 for media uploads, tweet creation etc.